zaanposni/discord-masz/CONTRIBUTING.md

 Contributions to add new translations/languages or correcting existing ones are welcome!\
 Tranlating in MASZ is fairly simple and done via i18n (on the website).\
-The Backend uses custom generated code but this does not concerns you as a translator.\
+The backend uses custom generated code but this does not concerns you as a translator.

 There are json files that include translation nodes and look like this:\
 ![example](/docs/translation_example.png)